Last Update: 3/17/22

 - Police reports

-Florida law requires landlords to maintain their rental property and protect their tenants and their guests from harm.
-This includes abiding any applicable housing codes.
+Florida’s premises liability law requires landlords to maintain their rental property and protect their tenants and their guests from harm.
+This law imposes duties on the landlord including:

 Can The Tenant Be At Fault?